Boost Your Student’s Critical Thinking with CER in Science Class

 Free CER image prompts with graphic organizers.

-Mega bundle of life, earth and physical bellringers/ image prompts with some general science and templates, too.
+Mega bundle of 148 life, earth, physical, and chemical bellringers/image writing prompts with templates, too.

 Using CER Prompts to Create Labs